xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part1/README.md

 Welcome to my solution for part 1 of this problem.
 You can see my initial thoughts and drawings in the [Diagrams](./diagrams) folder.
-You can see my RTL design in SystemVerilog in the [rtl](./rtl) folder and its testbench in the [tb](./tb) folder.
+You can see my RTL design in SystemVerilog in the [rtl](./rtl) folder and its testbench (along with `input.txt`) in the [tb](./tb) folder.

 ## The Journey to the Working Solution